Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Methodology

 During video-based inference, we first extract the video's temporal boundaries, specifically its scene cut locations.
-As scene detection is a solved problem, we employ the off-the-shelf FFmpeg software\footnote{https://www.ffmpeg.org/}.
+As scene detection is a {well-studied problem with established solutions,} we employ the off-the-shelf FFmpeg software\footnote{https://www.ffmpeg.org/}.
 As we generate musical chords near scene boundaries, we aim to avoid an excessive number of densely spaced chords.
-We therefore apply a difference filter to the extracted scene cuts and remove those occurring less than 4\,s apart.
+We therefore apply a difference filter to the extracted scene cuts and remove those occurring less than $t_{\text{diff}}$ seconds apart.
 The remaining timestamps serve as the input boundaries for the music generator.

-\subsection{Emotion mapping}
+\subsubsection{Emotion mapping}

-We use a pretrained emotion classifier to extract emotions from input videos as probability distributions over discrete emotion categories~\cite{vemoclap}.
+We use our pretrained emotion classifier~\cite{vemoclap} to extract emotions from input videos as probability distributions over Ekman's basic emotion categories~\cite{ekman}.
 Our music generator is conditioned on emotions represented as valence and arousal values ranging from -1 to 1, rather than discrete categories.
 Since the emotion classifier outputs discrete emotion categories, we first map them to the valence-arousal plane~\cite{valence_arousal} before feeding them into the music generator.

-Russell and Mehrabian conducted user studies to find the corresponding valence and arousal values of discrete emotion categories~\shortcite{mapping}.
+Russell and Mehrabian conducted user studies to find the corresponding valence and arousal values of discrete emotion categories~\cite{mapping}.
 They presented their findings in a table that contains the mean and standard deviation values of valence and arousal for each categorical emotion.
-We extracted and used the values corresponding to Ekman's six basic emotions~\shortcite{ekman}, which are presented in Table \ref{tab:mapping}.
+We extracted and used the values corresponding to Ekman's six basic emotions~\cite{ekman}, which are presented in Table \ref{tab:mapping}.
+While Russell and Mehrabian presented one of the oldest user studies that examine the relationship between dimensional and categorical emotion representations, their study remains the most comprehensive in terms of number of users ($N=300$) and number of categorical emotions ($K=151$), and is still employed in recent machine learning applications~\cite{eeg}.
+Similar and newer user studies from Hoffmann et al. ($N=70$, $K=22$) \cite{hoffmann} and Trnka et al. ($N=187$, $K=16$) \cite{trnka} are more limited, and do not include all of Ekman's basic emotions.